boldbi/bold-bi-docs/docs/embedded-bi/faq/how-to-resolve-login-failed-for-user-in-windows-authentication-mode.md

     ![authority-system-add](/static/assets/embedded/faq/images/add-system.png)

 3. Then click "OK" to add the login `NT AUTHORITY/SYSTEM`.
-Once it was added, we can able to access Windows authentication mode in Bold BI.
+Once it was added, we can access Windows authentication mode in Bold BI.